 - Do a report on a country in Africa.
 Have your students choose one of the countries you’ve learned and write extra information.
 If each student chooses a different country, have them give a short presentation on what they learned.

 - This week’s science focuses on good hygiene.
 Does your family have a schedule for showering?
 Not that long ago, houses came with only one bathroom, and families would have to agree on how long and when each member could use them.
-Make a ‘schedule’ for your family’s hygiene regiment.
-Which days or what time do your students each bath/shower.
-What time do you brush teeth?
+Make a ‘schedule’ for your family’s hygiene regimen.
+Which days or what time do your students each bath/shower?
+What time do you brush your teeth?

 - “Cleanness of body was ever deemed to proceed from a due reverence to God, to society and to ourselves.” – Francis Bacon.
 Discuss this quote.
 How does keeping our body clean glorify God?
 (Remember our bodies are our temple!)